moorelabvanderbilt/moorelabwiki/mouses/mouse-strains.md

 <!-- TITLE: Mouse Strains -->

 # B6
+**Also known as**: C57BL/6J

+## Production
+Mice of this genotype are true breeding.

+This strain can be purchased from [Jackson, stock number 000664](https://www.jax.org/strain/000664) at a cost of about $25 per mouse.
 # NOD
+**Also known as**: NOD/ShiLtJ

+This mouse develops insulinitis and hyperglycemia at around 12 weeks of age.
+## Production
+Mice of this genotype are true breeding.

+This strain can be purchased from [Jackson, stock number 001976](https://www.jax.org/strain/001976) at a cost of about $45 per mouse.
 # C3H
+**Also known as**: C3H/HeJ

+## Production
+Mice of this genotype are true breeding.

+This strain can be purchased from [Jackson, stock number 000659](https://www.jax.org/strain/000659) at a cost of about $30 per mouse.
-# NOD.uMT
+# NOD.μMT
+**Also known as**: NOD.129S2(B6)-Igh<sup>mtm1Cgn</sup>/DoiJ, NOD-Igh-6<sup>null</sup>

+This mouse does not develop mature B-cells.
+It also does not develop insulinitis or hyperglycemia like an NOD mouse.
+## Production
+Mice of this genotype are true breeding.

+This strain can be recovered from cryopreservation from [Jackson, stock number 004639](https://www.jax.org/strain/004639) at a cost of about $650 per mouse, and these mice take about 12 weeks to ship.
 # NOD.RAG-/-
+**Also known as**: NOD.129S7(B6)-Rag1<sup>tm1Mom</sup>/J
+## Production
+Mice of this genotype are true breeding.

+This strain can be purchased from [Jackson, stock number 003729](https://www.jax.org/strain/003729) at a cost of about $224 per mouse.
 # SLE123
+**Also known as**: B6.NZM-Sle1<sup>NZM2410/Aeg</sup>Sle2<sup>NZM2410/Aeg</sup>Sle3<sup>NZM2410/Aeg</sup>/LmoJ, B6.NZMSle1/Sle2/Sle3
+## Production
+Mice of this genotype are true breeding.

+This strain can be purchased from [Jackson, stock number 007228](https://www.jax.org/strain/007228) at a cost of about $178 per mouse.
 # B6.IL15-/-
+**Also known as**: C57BL/6NTac-IL15<sup>tm1Imx</sup>N5

-These mice are double knockouts for the IL15 (interleukin-15) gene, on a B6 background.
+These mice are knockouts for the IL15 (interleukin-15) gene, on a B6 background.

 ## Production
 Mice of this genotype are true breeding.

+This strain can be purchased from [Taconic, stock number 4269](https://www.taconic.com/mouse-model/il15-knockout) at a cost of about $2625 per mouse.
 ## Genotyping
 This protocol is also used to genotype the IL15 portion of the SAP-/- IL15-/- mice below.